 Read our interview with Verena Angerbauer, Head of Payment at Travian Games.

-Biometrics have various application, for example in law enforcement, healthcare, civil identity & voters registrations.
+Biometric data have various applications, for example in law enforcement, healthcare, civil identity & voters registrations.

-The process of verifying your identity to access a service, app or device, is known as biometric authentication.
+The process of verifying your identity to access a service, app or device, is known by definition as biometric authentication.

 Basically, biometric authentication works by comparing two sets of data.
 The first set is initially created by the account or device owner, while the second is entered by the visitor.
 If both sets are nearly identical, the visitor and the owner are confirmed as being the same individual, and access is granted.